Ethereum 101: The Ultimate Guide to Understanding Ethereum

 The next big question is: how do you store digital money?

 Why, with a digital wallet, of course!
-Does that mean the ETH is inside the wallet like how you open your wallet and see cash?
+Does that mean the ETH is inside the wallet, like how you open your wallet and see cash?
 Well, not quite, as we'll see below.

-Ethereum wallets serve as a gateway to the Ethereum blockchain, providing users with access to manage their accounts and funds.
+Ethereum wallets serve as a gateway to the Ethereum blockchain, allowing users to manage their accounts and funds.
 An Ethereum account has the ability to initiate transactions and monitor its balance across multiple Ethereum addresses.
 Additionally, these accounts can engage in various activities such as creating smart contracts, interacting with decentralized applications and more.
 Whether in the form of software or hardware, Ethereum wallets are essential tools for users to navigate and utilize the Ethereum network to its full potential.

 Multiple types of Ethereum wallets are available.
 Users can opt to download software wallets on a desktop or mobile device, keep their wallets offline using paper or titanium, or our personal favourite, utilize hardware wallets like a Ledger or Trezor, which provides users with a good balance between convenience and security.
 We dive into the different types of wallets and their level of security in our article: Crypto Safety 101.